+So many friendly people made us feel welcome on our first Star Party.
 We met Michael when we first arrived at the site.
-He's passionate about telescopes and outer space and his kids.
+He's passionate about telescopes, outer space, and his kids.

 At night, I was transported to another world as red glowing lights emerged from the tents.
 There was no light pollution from the city, so it was complete darkness except for the red lights.
 We were told not to use white light because it ruins someone's night vision and may take them 30 minutes to recover.

 It was incredibly surreal.
 Instead of joining the night sky tour, we stayed in our tent and removed the rain fly to get a clearer view of the stars.

 "Falling star!" we'd exclaim every time we saw something move.
 It was exciting.
 I had never seen so many stars in the sky.